grferna/TGF-TEB-Propagation-Geant4/README.md

 - Record is made in a layer at chosen altitude(s).
 Record altitudes have to be set at the beginning of the main function inside `src/tgf_propa.cc`, e.g. `settings->record_altitudes.push_back(400.);` (input is altitude in km)
 - The simulation stops when the number of recorded particles has reached `nb_to_get_per_run`, that can be changed.
 - Atmosphere density is not constant with altitude, it evolves ~exponentially.
 However, Geant4 can only handle volumes with constant density, therefore the atmosphere is simulated by 256 exponentially spaced layers, each with constant density, covering altitude from 1 km to 150 km (negligible above).
 This can be changed in the source code, with the `src/src/DetectorConstruction.hh` and `src/src/DetectorConstruction.cc` files.
-- Recorded particles are outputed as a list (one by one) in files located in `build/output/`.
-See `src/src/Analysis.cc` to find which quantity is in which column.
 - If required, Magnetic Field can be turned ON with the Setting : `settings->MAG_FIELD_ON` set to `true`.
 Magnetic field is always turned OFF below 45 km altitude (where it is negligible), for performance.

 The code is built so that the executable can accept input parameters in this order: